Collection of data

 - Training is provided using the Moodle platform and also by a number of independently contracted tutors.

-EI as a joint data controller or data controller in common
+EI as a joint data controller

 - Publications where both the EI and its partners are recognised as the ‘Publisher’ or joint owners of the work.

 - Where the EI awards professional registrations or other titles under licence or approval from a third party such as the Engineering Council, the Society for the Environment, or the Environment Agency, the EI will retain associated data that will also be shared with the relevant body, as explained in the Terms and Conditions.

 - Where we are commissioned to provide or sell training on behalf of or via another organisation.
 This includes SGS, Astutis, Ditto Sustainability, Abu Dhabi Sustainability Group, Energy Live News, EIBI, IHRDC, NPANOR, DWA Associates, Gulf Downstream Association.

 Data is retained by the EI only for as long as it has legitimate reason to do so.
 Where your information is no longer required, it is disposed of in a secure manner.